-Claudia Brăileanu (b.1981) is a multimedia artist focusing on displaying technology as a tool for modelling new social configurations.
-She investigates the potential of virtual spaces to enable the exploration of social and cultural alternatives shaping future social practices and shifting the focus on what could be different.
-Her practice includes animation, installations, virtual reality, painting and prints.
+Claudia Brăileanu (b.1981) is a transmedia artist focused on displaying technology as a tool for modeling new social configurations.
+She investigates how virtual spaces enable the exploration of social and cultural alternatives shaping future social practices and shifting the focus on what could be different.

 She lives and works in Bucharest.